-The persons responsible for facilitating the exam exemptions are Pastoral Manager and/or the SENCO in liaison with the person responsible for exam entries..
+The persons responsible for facilitating the exam exemptions are the Student Welfare Manager and the person responsible for exam entries..

-The SEND List
+The SEN List

-Students on the SEND list will be receiving support at Tier 2 and Tier 3 levels of intervention.
+Students on the SEN list will be receiving support at Tier 2 and Tier 3 levels of intervention.
 In line with this, any student on the list will access the following:

-- As for all students in EBN 1, following the induction process and baseline assessment a written profile will be written that will include information on the individual student's needs and the strategies and resources required to support their learning. - 2.
-The tutor/member of the pastoral team under the guidance of the Pastoral Manager will support the student and their family towards achieving pre-agreed outcomes for the student.
-Pastoral Manager will keep an ongoing record of the student's progress that will include information on staff, student and family interactions.
-Information shared may be added to the profile at any time by Pastoral Manager. - 3.
+- 1. As for all students in NESSS, following the induction process and baseline assessment a written profile will be written that will include information on the individual student's need's and the strategies and resources required to support their learning. - 2.
+The Student Welfare Manager will support the student and their family towards achieving preagreed outcomes for the student.
+The Student Welfare Manager will keep an ongoing record of the student's progress that will include information on staff, student and family interactions.
+Information shared may be added to the profile at any time by the Student Welfare Manager. - 3.
 A bespoke timetable/programme of interventions that will be regularly reviewed through the assess, plan, do, review process. - 4.
 A progress review set within planned timescales with movement both onto and off the list based on sound judgements resulting from the assess, plan, do review process.
 This will be done in conjunction with all stakeholders.
-If differing opinions should arise on the placement of a student on/off the list the final judgement will lie with the Vice Principal.
-It should be noted that if at any time, following discussion with the Vice Principal a parent is in disagreement with decisions taken they should request a copy of the EBN 1's complaints procedure and follow those guidelines. - 5.
-In the case of a request being made to the Local Authority (LA) by EBN 1, parents or an outside agency for a formal assessment of need towards an EHCP, EBN 1 will provide all documentation requested and inform the LA of all partners/stakeholders involved.

-- 6. Student support for interventions/support at Tier 2 & 3 will be funded through the pre 16 High Needs funding for alternative provision. - 7.
+If differing opinions should arise on the placement of a student on/off the list the final judgement will lie with Matthew Baldwin Principal.
+It should be noted that if at any time, following discussion with the Vice Principal a parent is in disagreement with decisions taken they should request a copy of the EBN's complaints procedure and follow those guidelines. - 5.
+In the case of a request being made to the Local Authority (LA) by EBN, parents or an outside agency for a formal assessment of need towards an EHCP, EBN will provide all documentation requested and inform the LA of all partners/stakeholders involved. - 6.
+Student support for interventions/support at Tier 2 & 3 will be funded through the pre 16 High Needs funding for alternative provision. - 7.
 A final assessment for any student who makes progress and moves back through the Waves model of intervention from 3 to 2 prior to returning to Tier 1 level.
-This will include a range of assessments related to their identified need(s) and will also include scrutiny of the students progress across the curriculum, in wider whole school areas and discussion with teachers, coaches, Pastoral Manager, the SENCO the parents and the child before the final decision is made for the student to be removed from the SEND list (as described in Section 4 Tier 2).
+This will include a range of assessments related to their identified need(s) and will also include scrutiny of the students progress across the curriculum, in wider whole school areas and discussion with teachers, coaches, the Student Welfare Manager, the parents and the child before the final decision is made for the student to be removed from the SEN list (as described in Section 4 Tier 2).